 Winter Solstice

 We have come to edge of the wheel of the year.
+We have come to Everything’s ending and Everything’s beginning.
 Time is standing still.
-We have come to everything’s ending.
-And everything’s beginning.
-And it is the perfect time for celebrating the return of the light though a quiet moment of gratitude and reflection.
+And it is the perfect time for celebrating the return of the Light though a quiet moment of gratitude and reflection.

-The winter solstice has been celebrated as long, as anybody can remember.
-Delivered to us through myths and ancient rock carvings, human beings have celebrated the winter solstice as the last day of the year seen from the calendar of nature for more than 5000 years.
+The Winter Solstice has been celebrated as long as anybody can remember.
+Delivered to us through myths and ancient rock carvings, human beings have celebrated the Winter Solstice as the last day of the year seen from the calendar of nature for more than 5000 years.

 In this shortest day of the year, we celebrate the sun as a life giver, and as we are standing on the threshold between the old and the new, we are in a magical portal of possibility, where the veils are thin, and we are granted insight into the potential of our inner soul seeds.